Isabella Lake

 Lake County, MinnesotaLimited DataEutrophic

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 19 ft puts Isabella Lake in the middle of Minnesota's depth distribution.
-With 1,257 acres of surface and 17.1 miles of shoreline, Isabella Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
+At 1,257 acres, Isabella Lake is one of the larger lakes in Lake County, with 17.1 miles of shoreline supporting multiple distinct use patterns.
 Isabella Lake ranks 129 of 142 in Lake County — at the lower end of the locally monitored distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2020-07-23.
 Grade methodology: LakeGrade methodology.